elearning-ostfalia/Proforma-Praktomat/README.md

 ### Submission with more than one file

-For submitting more than one file you have the folloeing options:
+For submitting more than one file you have the following options:

 * create a list of embedded text files in the files section
-* send one zip file containing all submission files
+* send one zip file containing all submission files (relative paths needed in Java)
-* set http-file as file name list (comma separated without blanks) and using standard file upload
+* set http-file as file name list (comma separated without blanks) and use standard file upload

-Sample for http-file:
+Sample for http-file for Java submission files:

-        de/ostfalia/sample/User.java,de/ostfalia/sample/File.java
+        http-file:de/ostfalia/sample/User.java,de/ostfalia/sample/File.java

-You can also try:
+You can also omit the relative path for Java source files:

-        User.java,File.java
+        http-file:User.java,File.java

-Praktomat tries and guesses the relative Java path name from the package declared in the source code.
+Praktomat parses the source code in order to determine the package which results in the relative path.